 The swimming pool area is for those who want to delve into the fresh atmosphere.
 Meanwhile, the outdoor cafe is mainly designed for couples.

 They also offer an air-conditioned area which is a great place if you’re looking for more privacy.
 Whether you need to do some online shopping or want to get business-related things done, this is an area that would suit you nicely.

 This cafe is sure to be an eye-pleaser with a huge area of land and thoughtful decor, LA Garden Restaurant And Café is an alternative space for any home office.

 Some might think that your surrounding area is of no importance.
 But those who post up at a Saigon cafe on the regular will know that it matters much more than one thinks.

-What is one of the most important thing in a cafe that keeps you focus on the task at hand?
-If design if a major factor for you, then the Thai Cong Warehouse is a go to.
+What is one of the most important things in a cafe that keeps you focus on the task at hand?
+If design if a major factor for you, then the Thai Cong Warehouse is a go-to.

 Even those who have gone to all coffee shops in Saigon have to say that the Thai Cong Warehouse is one of the best.

 From the moment you step inside, you will feel like being in a “real” house.
 They have meticulously selected every single luxury item inside for their potential to embellish the daily life.